apache/cordova-plugin-vibration/README.md

 # cordova-plugin-vibration

-This plugin aligns with the W3C vibration specification http://www.w3.org/TR/vibration/

 This plugin provides a way to vibrate the device.
+Its API aligns with the W3C vibration specification at http://www.w3.org/TR/vibration/

-This plugin defines global objects including `navigator.vibrate`.

-Although in the global scope, they are not available until after the `deviceready` event.
+The plugin defines a global object/method `navigator.vibrate`.
+Although in the global scope, it is not available until after the `deviceready` event.

 ```javascript
 document.addEventListener("deviceready", onDeviceReady, false);
 function onDeviceReady() {
     console.log(navigator.vibrate);
 }
 ```

 ## Installation

 ```console
 cordova plugin add cordova-plugin-vibration
 ```

 ## Supported Platforms

-navigator.vibrate
+- iOS
+- Windows Phone
 - Android
-- iOS
-- Windows

-The Android webview (API level 19 and up) supports the [W3C Vibration API](https://www.w3.org/TR/vibration/) natively and therefore, the Android specific implementation of this plugin has been dropped.
+  The Android webview (API level 19 and up) supports the [W3C Vibration API](https://www.w3.org/TR/vibration/) natively, so no Android specific implementation in this plugin is necessary.

-## vibrate
+## navigator.vibrate

-This function has three different functionalities based on parameters passed to it.
+This function has three different functionalities based on parameters passed to it:

 ### Standard vibrate